yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

 </pre>
 </details>

-this exercise will preprocess the inputs for each of the models below:
+In this exercise, we will preprocess the inputs for each of the models below:

 - Human Pose Estimation: [human-pose-estimation-0001](https://docs.openvinotoolkit.org/latest/_models_intel_human_pose_estimation_0001_description_human_pose_estimation_0001.html)